Holiday Options and Costs

 Water Rail and Kingfisher Hide

-This Hide is just the other side of Santa Clara a Velha and overlooks a pond through which a small stream runs.
+The new Hide will be just the other side of Santa Clara a Velha and overlooks a pond through which a small stream runs.
 As the name suggests it is primarily a Hide for Common Kingfishers and Water Rails, the latter breeding right opposite the Hide itself in amongst a small patch of marsh, but there are also European Otters, Polecats and Egyptian Mongooses here as well as Southern, (or Southwestern), Water Voles, (Arvicola sapidus), a vulnerable IUCN Red Listed species that is considerably larger than the Eurasian, (or Northern), Water Vole, (Arvicola amphibious).
 It is also a good place to see any of the three species of Terrapin we have hereabouts, the European Pond Terrapin, (Emys orbicularis), the Mediterranean Pond Terrapin, (Mauremys leprosa), or the introduced Red-eared Terrapin, (Trachemys scripta).

 Bee-eater Valley